MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/supported-dexs.md

 ## DEX Support by Chain

-Below, you will find a list of supported chains on the [Moralis Token API](/web3-data-api/evm/token-api), along with the corresponding decentralized exchanges (DEXs) available on each chain.
+The following tables show you how to find a list of supported chains on the [Moralis Token API](/web3-data-api/evm/token-api), along with the corresponding decentralized exchanges (DEXs) available on each chain.

 Simply click on a chain's name to jump to its respective section for more details:

 * [Ethereum](#ethereum)
 * [Polygon](#polygon)